darecstowell/wraeclast-whisperer/README.md

 - Install Extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers
 - Use vscode command -- "Dev Containers: Rebuild Container"

+## Login (for the short-term)
+Email: admin

+Password: admin

 ## Development Notes

 This project uses:

-- Chainlit as an LLM framework with UI
 - Poetry for dependency management
 - Black for code formatting
 - Ruff for linting
 - MyPy for type checking
+- Chainlit as an LLM framework with UI
+- Playwright for rendered web scraping
 - Fly.io for deployment

 ## License